Skilled Regional Nominated (Provisional) (Subclass 489) visa and Skilled Nominated (Subclass 190) visas

 How to apply for Northern Territory nomination

 All applications must be in English.
-Any supporting documents that are not in English must be accompanied by a certified English translation.
+Any supporting documents that are not in English must be accompanied by a clear colour copy of the English translation.

 There are some documents all applicants must provide.
 Whether you need to provide others will depend on your location and background.